 Introduction | FAQ

-Patients who experience any anal deformities that may or may not involve anal symptoms should consider Anal Rejuvenation procedure.
+Patients who experience any anal deformities that may or may not involve anal symptoms should consider anal tag removal procedure.
 Patients who have had prior hemorrhoid treatments and now require additional treatments for cosmetic reasons are also good candidates.

 What are the intended results?

 Anal deformities and anal symptoms will either improve or disappear completely.
 Patients will see a more youthful appearance with smoother and flatter opening in the anus.

 Under local anesthesia, the anal deformities are corrected by removing external hemorrhoids, anal tags and polyp, sentinel pile, redundant anal skin folds, and anal warts.
 The wounds are then closed with sutures or leave open for secondary healing to achieve good cosmetic results.
 The patient will also need to follow the post-operative anal care instructions.

 Yes, Dr. Shu has developed a special protocol and medications to guarantee a near painless procedure and minimize the post-operative discomfort and pain.
 Dr. Shu will explain to you at the consultation how each painless step of the procedure is achieved.

 What is the difference between Anal Tag Removal for Rejuvenation and hemorrhoid surgery?